-Surfers are instantly cool, firstly because they can surf, but also because they have constant beach hair, sun kissed skin and look good a wetsuit.
-Now, we can’t help with the later, however, we have your guide to Auckland’s top beach breaks where you can learn to surf and get your daily dose of vitamin D.
+Surfers are instantly cool, firstly because they can surf, but also because they have constant beach hair, sun kissed skin and look good in a wetsuit.
+Now, we can’t help with the latter, however, we have your guide to Auckland’s top beach breaks where you can learn to surf and get your daily dose of vitamin D.

 Pristine white sand beaches and postcard worthy scenery, Tawharanui is Auckland’s sweet spot for small waves and carrying out your Point Break dreams.
 Located south of Omaha on the Tawharanui Peninsula, there are several spots to choose from for both right and left-handers.
 The waves are fun but popular with every man and his dog in the water at high tide, so know your rules, respect the locals or grab a lesson with the team at NZ Surf Academy.

 Omaha is the small beach town just north of Tawharanui and the perfect spot to get the whole crew immersed in the surf with Saltwater Eco’s ultimate beginner lessons.
 Omaha’s beach produces numerous beach breaks from north to south, with the regions most legendary surf break the “Omaha Bar” residing at the northern end.

 A quick 60 minutes north of Auckland’s CBD lies Te Arai, providing the most consistent waves on the East Coast.
 The surf at Te Arai is ideal for beginner to intermediate surfers with fun sized, clean waves that are perfect for learning.
 The beach itself boasts crystal clear waters, white sand and if you’re lucky, visits from passing by dolphin pods.
 Aotearoa Surf School are the sole operator at Te Arai and cater to all ages and stages of surfers and even offer accommodation on site for those wanting to get away for the weekend and learn to surf.
 Win!